 You can significantly reduce swimming pool heating costs by installing a solar pool heater.
 They're cost competitive with both gas and heat pump pool heaters, and they have very low annual operating costs.
-Actually, solar pool heating is the most cost-effective use of solar energy in many climates.
+Actually, solar pool heating is one of the most cost-effective use of solar energy in some climates.

 How They Work